 When I first started letting myself dream about professional photography, I knew I wanted to master studio lighting.
-But I did have not space for an actual photography studio.
-I felt that because I didn’t have a studio, I could not move forward with my photography dreams.
+But I did not have space for an actual photography studio.
+I felt that I could not move forward with my photography dreams because I didn’t have a studio.

-The furniture needed to be moved, the TV and stairway would be hidden with curtains.
+The furniture needed to be moved, and the TV and stairway would be hidden with curtains.
 I would take down any personal photos and only have my work on the walls.
-Several days a week we would turn the living room of our town home into a studio.
+Several days a week, we would turn the living room of our townhome into a studio.
 My ex-husband and lots of friends helped with this transformation.

 I worried that I wouldn’t look “professional” enough working from my home.
 Clients usually didn’t realize that I also lived here.

-What makes someone a pro is being able to produce amazing results with less than ideal circumstances.
+What makes someone a pro is producing amazing results within less-than-ideal circumstances.

 The best photography studio is found in space you already have.
 Had I not changed my thinking and nursed an unconventional idea, I would not have created the first three pinup paintings that got me in a 1st Friday art show at the Orlando Museum of Art.
 Nor would I have been on the cover of the Orlando Sentinel.

 When we moved back to Colorado, there was a huge unfinished basement with concrete floors.
 It was a much larger space, and I was excited.
 I went to work covering the insulation with white muslin.
 I set up a dressing room complete with photo screens and put a bench and sheepskin rug to keep bare feet warm between clothing changes.